Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Introduction

-We develop a formal framework in which heterogeneous institutions hold fragmented signals and participate in a federated learning protocol that aggregates local models without sharing raw transaction records.
+We develop a formal framework in which heterogeneous firms hold fragmented signals and participate in a federated learning protocol that aggregates local models without sharing raw transaction records.
 The strategic question is whether parameter reports faithfully reflect local risk assessments or are distorted to minimize compliance costs.
-We use graph neural networks to represent each institution's local transaction network, and evaluate the framework in simulation using the IBM AML synthetic benchmark \parencite{altman2023realistic}, comprising millions of transactions across seven markets.
-The paper's core contribution is the mechanism design analysis and the welfare comparison across regulatory regimes; the network Shapley characterization and the intervention policy are extensions that enrich the framework under additional structure.
-Three main results organize the analysis.
+We use graph neural networks to represent each firm's local transaction network (architecture details in the Online Appendix), and evaluate the framework in simulation using the IBM AML synthetic benchmark \parencite{altman2023realistic}, comprising 1.4 million transactions across seven markets.
+Four main results organize the analysis.

+The first result is the \emph{incentive design contribution}.
+We introduce TVA, which credits firms using a strictly proper scoring rule \parencite{gneiting2007strictly} applied to discounted verified outcomes.
+Strict propriety guarantees that, edge by edge, the truthful posterior is the unique maximizer of expected score; combining this pointwise property with a delay structure that places compliance costs on aggregate signals (rather than individual reports) yields the central incentive-compatibility theorem: under stated assumptions, truthful reporting is a Bayes--Nash equilibrium that is uniquely optimal at each edge in large federations, and an $\epsilon$-BNE with $\epsilon = O(1/m)$ in finite federations of size $m$ (Theorem~\ref{thm:truthful}).
+The mechanism is self-financing from the rent on confirmed illicit cases, requiring no upfront budget.

-The first and central result is a \emph{welfare analysis showing that information-sharing mandates can backfire}.
-Embedding the detection game in a model of banking competition in the tradition of \textcite{keeley1990monopoly} and \textcite{hellmann2000liberalization}, we show that competitive pressure raises the private cost of truthful reporting and requires a calibrated TVA mechanism to sustain incentive compatibility.
-The Backfiring Mandate Proposition (Proposition~\ref{thm:welfare_ordering}) establishes that voluntary federation without incentive design can reduce welfare \emph{below} autarky when competition is sufficiently intense, because strategic underreporting produces biased global models worse than honest local models while still imposing compliance costs.
+The second result is the \emph{welfare analysis}.
+Embedding the detection game in a logit competition model among firms in the tradition of \textcite{keeley1990monopoly} and the structural industrial organization of financial markets \parencite{bao2017could, an2023index}, we establish a welfare ordering across four regulatory regimes (autarky, voluntary federation, mandated full sharing, TVA).
+The Backfiring Mandate Proposition (Proposition~\ref{thm:welfare_ordering}) identifies conditions under which voluntary federation without incentive design reduces welfare \emph{below} autarky: when competition is sufficiently intense, strategic underreporting produces biased global models worse than honest local models while still imposing compliance costs.
+Above a threshold of competitive intensity, even mandated full sharing falls below the TVA equilibrium.
 In calibrated simulations, mandatory sharing without TVA reaches only 56\% of first-best welfare, barely above autarky (54\%), while TVA achieves 87\%.
-This ``good intentions backfiring'' result is the paper's main policy contribution.
+This ``backfiring'' result is the paper's main welfare contribution and has direct implications for current AML regulation.